ben4ali/Blast-Off-Bits-Gamejam/README.md

 4. Open your browser and navigate to `http://localhost:5713` to view the project.

+## Credits

+- **Pixel Font Credits**: The pixel fonts used in this project are credited in the [Font Credits](public/fonts/font-credits.md) file.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.